 But many store associates would disagree.

 For a start, an order picking session may involve working on multiple orders at once.
-Then add the busy environment, tight schedule, possibly being asked questions by customers, the definitive product list, and the challenge becomes clearer.
+Then add the busy environment, tight schedule, customer queries, plus the definitive product list, and the challenge becomes clearer.

-So to help you make your store associates’ lives easier – and make them more efficient – we’ve put together our best practice recommendations for smartphone order picking app development.
+So, to make the lives of your store associates easier — and make them more efficient — we’ve put together best practice guidance on developing a smartphone order picking app.

-The video below is the culmination of months of work.
-In fact, we have even built our own order picking application for testing and research.
+The video below is a step-by-step guide to ensuring an order picking app is optimized for the task..
+We’re so keen to share this insight that we even built our own order picking application for testing and research.

-10 Steps to an order picking app with Scandit
+10 steps to an intuitive order picking app with Scandit

-This guide explains how to optimize a Scandit-powered app and its camera interaction for each step in the picking process.
+This guide explains how to optimize an app powered with Scandit Smart Data Capture and its camera interaction for each step in the picking process.
 In this shopping picking session, there are 22 items to pick across different buckets.

 1. Clicking on the list